NG-Gamer: Raoul Wolff and Christian de Jong

 Along with Christian de Jong, Raoul Wolff was the founding member of NG-Gamer.
 He left early 2006 due to disagreement with Christian about the policy of NG-Gamer.
 His function as General Manager would not be succeeded.
 Christian kept his position as General Manager until his departure in October 2007.
 Christian no longer had the time or motivation to invest into NG-Gamer.
 Hence, he sold the website to Daan de Jong and Sander Schetters.

 Daan de Jong and Sander Schetters

 Daan de Jong would pick up his function as General Manager in October 2007 when he and Sander Schetters bought NG-Gamer from Christian de Jong.
-Sander however, left the team in early 2008 due to unknown reasons.
+Sander however, left the team in early 2008 for unknown reasons.

 Michiel Hanswijk

 It was clear from the beginning that an Editor in Chief was needed.
 Therefore, Michiel Hanswijk was assigned this function in January 2006.
 During the course of the year he would also get assigned the job of PR-contact.
 He would keep fulfilling these functions until his departure in December 2007.
 The reason for this was that Michiel no longer saw the possibility to combine his personal life with his function as he simply did not have enough spare time to invest into NG-Gamer.
 His function would then be assigned to Dominique Pijnenburg.
 Michiel rejoined the crew though in June 2008.
 After the departure of Wesley Winterswijk, he would pick up his old function as PR-contact, which he would soon drop once again.
 This time it's because he has completely lost the time, being sponsored as a skater.